openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 = 2.0 =
 Includes an admin page for arranging the TinyMCE toolbar buttons, easy installation, a lot of bugfixes, customized "Smilies" plugin that uses the built-in WordPress smilies, etc. The admin page uses jQuery and jQuery UI that lets you "drag and drop" the TinyMCE buttons to arrange your own toolbars and enables/disables the corresponding plugins depending on the used buttons.

+== Upgrade Notice ==

+= 4.0.2 =
+Fixes for showing of all toolbars, advanced options for superadmins, vertical align for table cells, and more.

 == Frequently Asked Questions ==

-= No styles are imported in the Styles drop-down menu. =
+= No styles are imported in the Formats sub-menu. =

 These styles are imported from your current theme editor-style.css file.
 However some themes do not have this functionality.
 For these themes TinyMCE Advanced has the option to let you add a customized editor-style.css and import it into the editor.